RiftValleySoftware/RVS_RetroLEDDisplay/README.md

     This sets the number of digits displayed.
 The choices are 1, 2, 4, and 8.

 ### Find Out More

+The package has full [DocC support](https://developer.apple.com/documentation/docc/), so it should integrate perfectly into your project.

 [This is the technical documentation for the package](https://riftvalleysoftware.github.io/RVS_RetroLEDDisplay).
 It discusses the exposed public API, and the various properties that you can access.